denoland/manual/vscode_deno.md

 editor is positioned in the import specifier, or hovering over the specifier and selecting _Quick Fix..._.

-There is also the _Deno: Cache Dependencies_ command in the command pallette which will attempt to cache any dependencies of the module currently active in the editor.
+There is also the _Deno: Cache Dependencies_ command in the command palette which will attempt to cache any dependencies of the module currently active in the editor.